-UK limited companies are required to undertake a range of annual filings – namely, the Confirmation Statement, annual accounts, and Corporation Tax returns.
+UK limited companies are required to undertake a range of annual filings, the main ones being the Confirmation Statement, annual accounts, and Corporation Tax returns.
 Failure to do so can have potentially serious consequences, so it is vital that you’re aware of your company’s filing requirements and deadlines.

 What is the purpose of a confirmation statement?